easyJet Data Breach – Extent of Damage May Not be Known for Months

 “The airline says it has gone public with details of the hack to make people aware that their details may have been accessed and to take ‘protective steps’ to minimise risk.
 That is not nearly enough.

-“If EasyJet failed to protect their information those affected can will be entitled to bring legal proceedings against the company, and any further financial impact as a result of their failure to communicate quicker, and more effectively, will form part of that claim.”
+“If easyJet failed to protect their personal information those affected can will be entitled to bring legal proceedings against the company, and any further financial impact as a result of their failure to communicate quicker, and more effectively, will form part of that claim.”

 We're happy to help